ThePangel/RustifyDL/README.md

 └── youtube.rs     # YouTube download (rustypipe + ffmpeg)
 ```

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Status
 🚧 Active development

 ## License
-This project is licensed under the terms specified in the [LICENSE](LICENSE) file.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Support
 If you encounter issues or have questions, please [open an issue](https://github.com/ThePangel/RustifyDL/issues).

 ---
-Built with Rust 🦀 and 💖 by thepangel
+Built with Rust 🦀 and 💖 by thepangel ^_____^